santhanamhari/starter-hugo-academic/content/home/experience.md

         * Trained Mask R-CNN architecture on one setting's sensor data and tested on another setting's sensor data, in order to establish baseline result.
+        * Created augmented data by copying foreground objects, based on derived position, rotation, and scale distribution.
+        * Developed GAN mode to create realistic blending after foreground placement.
+        * Used augmented data plus orginal data to train Mask R-CNN model and achieved improvement in average precision and recall.

 design:
   columns: '2'